jump to navigation

 The Gospel demands something of us.
 It also forces us to see with a different set of eyes, God’s.

-Which pill will you take?The person confronted by the truth of the Gospel is like the person in the world of the movie The Matrix who is given the choice to take the red pill and see the world as it is from a different set of eyes or take the blue pill and stay blissfully doped against reality.
+Red pill, blue pill--which will you take?The person confronted by the truth of the Gospel is like the person in the world of the movie The Matrix who is given the choice to take the red pill and see the world as it is from a different set of eyes or take the blue pill and stay blissfully doped against reality.

 And that person, confronted with the truth of the Gospel of Christ, MUST then come to grips with these truths: